Venue: Las Positas College, 3000 Campus Loop, Bld 1000, Livermore, CA

 - Veria Labs (verialabs.com) provides an AI-native offensive security platform designed for autonomous vulnerability discovery and exploitation.
 Founded by members of the #1 US competitive hacking team, Veria Labs builds specialized AI agents that integrate directly into Git repositories and CI/CD pipelines to analyze codebases continuously.
 These agents operate faster than human researchers, finding deep, complex vulnerabilities that traditional tools miss and generating real-world exploit PoCs to verify risk and eliminate false positives.
 By adapting to business logic and providing automated remediation, Veria Labs shifts offensive security left, enabling organizations to validate their security posture and secure critical vulnerabilities with high confidence and at machine speed.

-Note that sponsors Astrix, Balkan, StrongDM, and One Identity are scheduled to be at the November Conference on Identity and will not be among the March Exhibitors.
-Some sponsors, Exiger, Sepio, The Good Data Factory, and Summit7, have not made their intention to exhibit at this event known.
-We will accommodate all sponsors with a 6-foot table, space for one pop-up, a student staff for the day, a dinner ticket, and two conference tickets for attendance and coverage at their exhibitor table.
+Note that sponsors Astrix, Balkan, StrongDM, and One Identity are scheduled to be at the November Conference on Identity and will not or may not be among the March Exhibitors.
+Some sponsors, Exiger, Sepio, The Good Data Factory, and Summit7, have been able to coordinate an exhibit; they are family to the Chapter and welcome at anytime.
+We will accommodate all sponsors who commit by Feb 28th with a 6-foot table, space for one pop-up, a student staff for the day, a dinner ticket, and two conference tickets for attendance and coverage at their exhibitor table.
 Gold and Platinum sponsors have priority placement and are encouraged to place an additional pop-up in the Presentation Hall.
-Space for the March event is finalized on January 15th.
+Space for the March event was finalized in January of 2026.
+November 2026 is nearly sold out.

 Please become an ISC2 East Bay Sponsor by donating today.